Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: The code is indeed legal.
+<span class="ans"></span> The code is indeed legal.
 The scope of a local variable doesn't begin until its declaration.
 Therefore, the declaration of `j` refers to the external variable named `i`.
 The initial value of `j` will be 1.

 </div>
 <!-- END: div -->